Mindfulness-based stress reduction (MBSR)

 Other treatment options

 We usually suggest MBSR in addition to standard medical care.
 Sometimes, we use MBSR on its own before considering other types of treatments that may have more side effects.
-The MBSR trainer, Dr Ernst, talks about your options in full with you at your clinic appointment.
+The MBSR trainer will talk about your options in full with you at your clinic appointment.

 Unusual effects of meditation are very rare and generally only last a short time.
 If you are concerned about anything you experience during your exercises, you can discuss this with your doctor or the MBSR trainer.
 They can make sure that there is no physical cause for your symptoms.